 This book is just plain awesome.
 I don’t really know how to describe it.
 It’s science fiction, it’s adventure, it’s a little bit of horror.
 The basic plot is simple enough: a family tries to find their father, and lots of crazy stuff happens to them on the way.
 But there’s way more to it than that.
 They end up on a different planet, being chased by a man with red eyes, jumping through holes in time, etc. I don’t want to say more than that; it’s better if you experience this stuff on your own.

-That’s all for now from our “classic books that don’t stink” collection.
-But look for more in the future!
-And, as always, recommend books you think your fellow 26ers will like in the comments!
+And, as always, recommend books you think your fellow 26ers will like in the Comments!

 — Jack, STACKS Intern